wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/troubleshoot-slow-flows/includes/7-summary.md

-There are scenarios where all the information provided in this document doesn't apply to your flow.
-There are situations where you can't filter the data using OData query or your Do Until will need to run every minute.
-This will affect the overall performance of the flow, so it's important to monitor the flow analytics and see if there are any timeouts.
+Scenarios do occur where all information that is provided in a document doesn't apply to your flow.
+Occasionally, you might not be able to filter data by using OData query or the **Do until** condition will need to run every minute.
+These scenarios will affect the overall performance of the flow, so it's important to monitor the flow analytics and determine if timeouts have occurred.

-Finally, file size can directly affect the overall flow performance.
-The larger the file size, the slower the flow will run.
+File size can directly affect overall flow performance; the larger the file size, the slower the flow will run.

 Links to related modules: